Yellow Chili's

 Chef's Notes and Tips

-• Temperature Control: Start with low to medium heat.
-Cooking on high heat can cause the eggs to cook too quickly, resulting in overcooked whites or burnt edges.
+• Keep the Heat Moderate: Start with your pan on low to medium heat.
+Cooking eggs on high heat can cause the whites to cook too quickly, which might lead to burnt edges.

 Nutrition Info